center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

       -

 .. important::
-   An adversary can easily evade this analytic by renaming the executable. *Can we improve this analytic so it is more robust?* Our options for increasing robustness are pivoting to a sensor that operates at kernel-mode (moving a column to the right) or increasing the level our analytic operates at (moving up a row).
+   An adversary can easily evade this analytic by renaming the executable. *Can we improve this analytic so it is more robust?* Our options for increasing robustness are pivoting to a sensor that monitors kernel-level activity (moving a column to the right) or increasing the level our analytic operates at (moving up a row).

 The robustness of this analytic can be increased by leveraging the OriginalFileName field in Sysmon Event ID 1 instead of Image.
 It is trivial for an adversary to change the Image name ending with ``adfind.exe`` to avoid detection.
 It is more challenging for an adversary to